B2B CRM Software: 7 Best B2B Sales Automation Tools for Your Sales Team Today

 - Customizations: Unfortunately, HubSpot isn't a super customizable solution.
 Looking for a tool you can strip down, build up, or otherwise change?
 Look elsewhere.

 How Much Does HubSpot CRM Cost?
 One more time, HubSpot CRM is free—woohoo!
-It's Sales Hub, however, will cost you at least $450 a month.
-And its Marketing Hub starts at $800 a month.
+Its Sales Hub will cost you at least $20 a month (starter level which includes only basic features).
+And if you want access to all the features, you will need to pay $1,500 per month (includes 10 users).
 So it’s not the cheapest platform on the planet, that's for sure.

 Best for: Enterprise-level companies